SEO StrategyJanuary 10, 202610 min read

 • • Increases citation confidence

 Implementation tip: Every page with featured snippet potential should include FAQPage schema.
 If it's a how-to guide, add HowTo schema.
 Combined with Article schema, this triple-schema approach maximizes both snippet and citation probability.
+Use our Schema Generator to create proper markup and our schema markup guide for comprehensive strategies.

 Featured Snippet Optimization Tactics